juju/docs/src/en/upgrade-series.md

 juju upgrade-series prepare 1 bionic
 ```

 You will be asked to confirm the procedure.
-Use the `--agree` option to avoid
+Use the `-y` option to avoid this
-this prompt.
+prompt.

 Then output will be shown, such as: